Kevin Spacey granted bail over sexual assault charges

 Mr Spacey, dressed in a pale blue suit, dark tie and wearing glasses, was seated in the dock.
 His case was heard by deputy chief magistrate Tanweer Ikram.

+He said he was called Kevin Spacey Fowler and he was addressed by the court as Mr Fowler although his own lawyer called him Mr Spacey.

+He wasn't asked at this first court appearance to plead guilty or not guilty but his solicitor said he denies all and any criminality.

-The charges are:
+The charges he is facing are:

 - Two counts of sexual assault on a man in March 2005